 |Speak slowly||Raise your voice|

-When all participants are aware of virtual meeting etiquette, business can be conducted more efficiently and productively.
+When all participants are aware of virtual meeting etiquette, a business can be conducted more efficiently and productively.
 What is most important is that you be fully present at every meeting irrespective of whether you’re muted or not.

 Rafiki is a revenue intelligence and conversation intelligence platform that can help you organize and derive insights from your sales calls.
 You also receive instant analyses of your calls that include topics that generated the most discussion, the most common customer objections, and areas for improvement based on data.